DenisGoldiner/space_launcher/README.md

 Commit your changes often.
 Do not push the whole project in one commit.

 ## TODO:
-- add validations on existing booking
+- check UTC dates + rounding
 - add validation on used Destination per launchpad per week
 - add planed time validation (not to plan in the past)
 - add test coverage